Research-Basecamp/Julio-salas/_pages/publications.md

   image: juliospeaking.png
   image_circular: false # crops the image to make it circular
   more_info: Julio speaking at Queens Community
-event:
-  align: right
-  image: update.jpg
-  image_circular: false # crops the image to make it circular
-  more_info: How Many Food-Insecure Adults Need Help but Don’t Know Where to Get It?

 news: false # includes a list of news items
 selected_papers: false # includes a list of papers marked as "selected={true}"